shopware/shopware/src/Docs/60-plugin-system/210-custom-attributes.md

     },

     computed: {
-        // Check if the set is translatable, else only provide a input for the fallback locale locales() {
+        // Check if the set is translatable, else only provide an input for the fallback locale locales() {
             if (this.set.config.hasOwnProperty('translated') && this.set.config.translated === true) {
                 return Object.keys(this.$root.$i18n.messages);